This question is a question that people have asked me a few times, and each time, I see it as a trick question.

 When people use Quora or Redditt, they ask questions that people from the virtual community can answer.
 Review networks allow people to find, review, and share information about brands and their products.

 Yelp and Glassdoor are social review platforms where people can share their opinions and experiences with a business.

-Do you need help with your social strategy, social media content or social media campaign?
-Would you like to learn more about a particular social platform, social media channel or social media application?
-Schedule a one-on-one consultation session with me today if you have any further questions or help grow your business using social media.
+Do you need help with your social strategy, social media content, or social media campaign?
+Would you like to learn more about a particular social platform, social media channel, or application?
+Schedule a one-on-one consultation with me today if you have further questions or help grow your business using social media.

 - The Role of Social Media in Decision Making